ionos-cloud/crossplane-provider-ionoscloud/docs/api/database-as-a-service/mongouser.md

 							* description: Resolution specifies whether resolution of this reference is required.
 The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
 'Optional' means this reference will be a no-op if it cannot be resolved.
 							* default: "Required"
 							* possible values: "Required";"Optional"
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
 * `credentials` (object)
 	* description: Database credentials - either set directly, or as secret/path/env
 	* properties: